Feirbrand/forgeos-public/open-source/obmi-harmony-memory/csfc_tie_md.md

 **Quantified Risk Reduction:**
 - 89% reduction in system fracture events leading to business disruption
 - 47% decrease in cascade-related downtime and recovery costs
-- $5-50M potential savings through proactive threat prevention
+-
 **Operational Excellence:**
-- 24/7 harmonic monitoring with enterprise SLA guarantees
-- Comprehensive reporting and analytics for continuous improvement
+- 24/7 harmonic monitoring with enterprise - Comprehensive reporting and analytics for continuous improvement
 - Cross-platform compatibility with existing AI infrastructure

 ### Development Integration